 DIAG/Simulation Function Options Info ► Current output x:y Simulation of an output current This menu appears once for each current output.
 Simulation Selection Off On Factory setting Off If you simulate the value at the current output, this is indicated on the display by a simulation icon in front of the current value.
 Current 2.4 to 23.0 mA Factory setting 4 mA ► Set the desired simulation value. ► Alarm relay ► Relay x:y Simulation of a relay state This menu appears once for each relay.
 Simulation Selection Off On Factory setting Off If you simulate the relay state, this is indicated on the display by a simulation icon in front of the relay display.
 State Selection Low High Factory setting Low ► Set the desired simulation value.
 The relay switches in accordance with your setting when you switch on the simulation.
-On the measured value display, you see On (= Low ) or Off (= High ) for the simulated relay state.
+In the measured value display you see On (= Low) or Off (= High) for the simulated relay state.

-DIAG/Simulation Function Options Info ▶ Meas. inputs Channel : parameter Simulation of a measured value (only for sensors) This menu appears once for each measuring input.
+DIAG/Simulation Function Options Info ▶ Meas. inputs Simulation of a measured value (only for Channel : parameter sensors) This menu appears once for each measuring input.
 Simulation Selection Off On Factory setting Off If you simulate the measured value, this is indicated on the display by a simulation icon in front of the measured value.
 Main value Depends on the sensor ► Set the desired simulation value.
-Sim. temperature Selection Off On Factory setting Off If you simulate the temperature measured value, this is indicated on the display by a simulation icon in front of the temperature.
+Off this is indicated on the display by If you simulate the temperature measured value, this is indicated on the display by a simulation icon in front of the temperature.
 Temperature -50.0 to +250.0 °C (-58.0 to 482.0 °F) Factory setting 20.0 °C (68.0 °F) ► Set the desired simulation value.
-Binary input x:y Binary output x:y Simulation of a binary input or output signal The number of submenus available corresponds to the number of binary inputs or outputs.
-Simulation Selection Off On Factory setting Off State Selection Low High